The p-cycle of Holonomic D-modules and Quantization of Exact Algebraic Lagrangians: Applications

 To see why this applies to our situation, we recall that there is a natural map

-constructed in {[}ML{]} (for $m=1$) and then \cite{key-25} and \cite{key-3} in general (see \secref{The-Case-of-Affine} for more on this).
+constructed in {[}ML{]} (for $m=1$) and then \cite{key-25} and \cite{key-3} in general (see the subsection directly below for more on this).
 Here, the group on the right is the group of algebraic symplectomorphisms of $\mathbb{A}_{\mathbb{C}}^{2m}$ when equipped with the standard symplectic form.

-In the case $m=1$, this map is known to be an automorphism from {[}ML{]}; in addition, in this case, the group on the right is simply the group of automorphisms of $\mathbb{A}_{\mathbb{C}}^{2}$ whose Jacobian is equal to $1$.
+In the case $m=1$, this map is known to be an automorphism from \cite{key-31}; in addition, in this case, the group on the right is simply the group of automorphisms of $\mathbb{A}_{\mathbb{C}}^{2}$ whose Jacobian is equal to $1$.
 Furthermore, in this case the construction of the inverse map